dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 on the open ocean, where their wavelength was much smaller than v2 = gh

 the depth.
-Their speed—technically, the phase velocity—is given by 𝑣2 = 𝑔𝜆 (Problem 5.11), where 𝜆 is the reduced wavelength 𝜆/2𝜋.
+Their speed — technically, the phase velocity — is given by 𝑣2 = 𝑔𝜆 (Problem 5.11), where 𝜆 is the reduced wavelength 𝜆/2𝜋.

 h → 0

-These two regimes—deep and shallow water—are distinguished by n
+These two regimes — deep and shallow water — are distinguished by n

 the dimensionless ratio ℎ/𝜆.
 (You can also use ℎ/𝜆, but the math-deep-water